 Chase Sapphire Preferred® Card: Best travel credit card

-This card’s generous rewards, stellar sign-up bonus and low annual fee (which is waived in the first year, then $95 a year) are hard to beat.
+This card’s generous rewards, stellar sign-up bonus and low annual fee are hard to beat.
 It’s a solid card for people scared off by the Chase Sapphire Reserve’s big annual fee but who still want decent travel rewards for 2019.
-If you’re looking for an every day, low-fee travel card with great perks, this card is ideal.
+If you’re looking for an everyday, low-fee travel card with great perks, this card is ideal.
 It’s especially useful if you’re comfortable using the Chase Ultimate Rewards program — when redeemed through the program, points are worth 25 percent more.